English Online Dictionary. What means know? What does know mean?

 know

-1. (Singlish) Used at the end of a sentence to draw attention to important information.
+- (Singlish) Used at the end of a sentence to draw attention to information the speaker thinks the listener should keep in mind.

 See also